Kozea/WeasyPrint/docs/install.rst

 WeasyPrint is `packaged for Debian 11 or newer
 <https://packages.debian.org/search?searchon=names&keywords=weasyprint>`_.

-You can install it with pip on Debian 10 Buster or newer, or on Ubuntu 18.04 Bionic Beaver or newer, after installing the following packages:
+You can install it with pip on Debian 11 Bullseye or newer, or on Ubuntu 20.04 Focal Fossa or newer, after installing the following packages:

 .. code-block:: sh

-    sudo apt-get install build-essential python3-dev python3-pip python3-setuptools python3-wheel python3-cffi libcairo2 libpango-1.0-0 libpangocairo-1.0-0 libgdk-pixbuf2.0-0 libffi-dev shared-mime-info
+    sudo apt-get install python3-pip python3-cffi libpango-1.0-0

-WeasyPrint may work under previous releases of Debian or Ubuntu, but they often provide an old version of Cairo that may limit WeasyPrint's features [1]_.

 Fedora
 ~~~~~~